-Public Law 113-183, the Preventing Sex Trafficking and Strengthening Families Act, made changes to Title IV-D of the Social Security Act to require states to adopt the 2008 version of the Uniform Interstate Family Support Act (UIFSA), as well as other changes intended to improve international child support recovery.
-This law grants Indian tribes access to the Federal Parent Locator Service (FPLS), and expresses the sense of Congress that establishing parenting time arrangements when obtaining child support orders is "an important goal which should be accompanied by strong family violence safeguards," and that states should use existing funding sources to support the establishment of parenting time arrangements.
+Act, made changes to Title IV-D of the Social Security Act to require states to adopt the 2008 version of the Uniform Interstate Family Support Act (UIFSA), as well as other changes intended to improve international child support recovery.
+This law grants Indian tribes access to the Federal Parent Locator Service (FPLS).
+It also expresses the intent of Congress that establishing parenting time arrangements when obtaining child support orders is "an important goal which should be accompanied by strong family violence safeguards" and that states should use existing funding sources to support the establishment of parenting time arrangements.
 This law also made changes to Title IV-E (Foster Care and Adoption Assistance) regarding children or youth in state care or in kinship care, which may have child support impacts.

-The Affordable Care Act of 2010 (The Patient Protection and Affordable Care Act of 2010 and the Health Care and Reconciliation Act of 2010) is referred to collectively as the "Affordable Care Act" or "ACA."
-The ACA was enacted in 2010 under two separate provisions - PL 114-148 and PL 111-152.
+The Patient Protection and Affordable Care Act of 2010 and the Health Care and Reconciliation Act of 2010 is referred to collectively as the "Affordable Care Act" or "ACA."
+The ACA was enacted in 2010 under two separate provisions - Public Law 114-148 and Public Law 111-152.
 Different parts of the ACA took effect at different times.
 Of most significance to public assistance programs, the eligibility rules and eligibility processes for determining Medicaid changed significantly effective October 1, 2013.
-Under a federal option, Washington State opted to create a state-run Health Benefit Exchange portal called the Washington Healthplanfinder which, in addition to providing access to health insurance to individuals and employers, provided real-time automated eligibility determinations for most Medicaid applicants.
-Beginning January 1, 2014, families and pregnant women with Modified Adjusted Gross Income (MAGI) below the required federal poverty level (FPL) are eligible for Medicaid.
-Washington also opted to participate in Medicaid Expansion, which allows individuals with incomes below 133% to qualify for Medicaid.
+Under a federal option, Washington State opted to create a state-run Health Benefit Exchange portal called the Washington Healthplanfinder.
+In addition to providing access to health insurance to individuals and employers, Healthplanfinder provides real-time automated eligibility determinations for most Medicaid applicants.
+Beginning January 1, 2014, families and pregnant women with Modified Adjusted Gross Income (MAGI) below the required federal poverty level (FPL) became eligible for Medicaid.
+Washington also opted to participate in Medicaid Expansion, which allowed individuals with incomes below 133% of the Federal Poverty Level to qualify for Medicaid.
 Eligibility for most Medicaid programs under the ACA is determined using a new simplified automated system that is no longer tied to eligibility for Temporary Assistance for Needy Families (TANF), Supplemental Nutrition Assistance Program (SNAP), or other Economic Services Administration (ESA) programs; therefore, the management of medical assistance eligibility and related IT system processes were moved to the Health Benefit Exchange (HBE) and Health Care Authority (HCA).
 The Economic Services Administration continues to determine eligibility for some medical assistance programs (called Classic Medical), including medical programs for persons who are elderly (age 65 or older), blind or disabled.